 - Long distance double-decker train with service all the way to Los Angeles.

-- There are overnight sleeping quarters (for an added fee), a dining car**, and a sightseeing lounge car with skylights.
+- There is a dining car, and a sightseeing lounge car with skylights (and a snack bar on the lower level).

 - The extra height of the second floor makes viewing the scenery much easier, and there are also limited seats on the first floor for passengers who prefer not to hike up the narrow staircase.